 Screening and quarantining

-Employers should implement an employee screening process to minimise the introduction of coronavirus (COVID-19) into the workplace, for example by asking employees before they enter the workplace if they are subject to any health directions such as isolation, quarantine or in relation to travel, have been in contact with any confirmed cases of coronavirus (COVID-19), or have any of the symptoms listed above.
+If not subject to Care Facilities Directions issued by the Victorian CHO, employers should implement an employee screening process to minimise the introduction of COVID-19 into the workplace, for example by asking employees before they enter the workplace if they are subject to any directions issued by the Victorian CHO such as isolation, quarantine or in relation to travel, have been in contact with any confirmed cases of COVID-19, or have any of the symptoms listed on this page.

-- notify their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes, for example, if they receive a positive coronavirus (COVID-19) diagnosis
+- notify their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes, for example, if they receive a positive COVID-19 diagnosis

 To ensure person-to-person contact is minimised, screening may be in the form of a self-assessment that employees can complete before attending the workplace for each shift.

-The 'Staff coronavirus (COVID-19) health questionnaire' on the Business Victoria website is a useful screening tool for employers.
+The 'Staff COVID-19 health questionnaire' on the coronavirus.vic.gov.au website is a useful screening tool for employers.

-For information about restrictions in relation to travel see the DHHS website.
+For information about restrictions in relation to travel see the DH website.

 The types of control measures depend on the level of risk as well as the availability and suitability of controls for each workplace, including individual work areas, the characteristics of the employee, features of the workplace and the nature of the work.

-Control measures to help control risks from coronavirus (COVID-19) include:
+Control measures to help control risks from COVID-19 include: